Bioenergy Basics

 • Food waste

-Biomass is a versatile renewable energy source.
-It can be converted into liquid transportation fuels that are equivalent to fossil-based fuels, such as gasoline, jet, and diesel fuel.
-Bioenergy technologies enable the reuse of carbon from biomass and waste streams into reduced-emissions fuels for cars, trucks, jets and ships; bioproducts; and renewable power.
+Biomass is a versatile and abundant energy source.
+It can be converted into productive and affordable biofuels and bioproducts, providing a viable supplement to fossil-based fuels and liquid transportation fuels, such as gasoline, jet, and diesel fuel.
+Bioenergy technologies enable the reuse of carbon from biomass and waste streams into fuels for cars, trucks, jets and ships; bioproducts; and biopower.

 Learn more about Biomass Resources.